jaspector

 City ordinance requires permits for new construction, plumbing, electrical work, HVAC systems, signs, commercial fences, accessory buildings, and many remodeling projects; residential permits cover accessory structures, pools, decks, additions, and remodels

-Typical processing time is Not explicitly published; third-party reviews for architecture, engineering, stormwater, and traffic are conducted on a per-project basis, so timeline varies.
+Building permit processing times in Ozark, MO typically run Not explicitly published; third-party reviews for architecture, engineering, stormwater, and traffic are conducted on a per-project basis, so timeline varies.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Ozark, MO.
 The following work is generally exempt: No public exempt-work list was provided on the city site; verify exemptions with Planning & Development before beginning work. citeturn7view0.
+When in doubt, confirm with the local building department before starting work.